Topics Map > Getting Started

-About: Most groups have a primary website where they advertise information relating to their department.
+Most groups have a primary website where they advertise information relating to their department.
 Some of these websites exist in WiscWeb and others are hosted separately.
 Most, however, are probably using some variation of the UW Theme.
 In the UW Theme, users have an option to add faculty/staff bio pages (WiscWeb - WordPress UW Theme - Using Faculty/Staff Members).
 This is where a professional photo, contact information, and a text-based biography can be displayed (UW Theme website example).
 For those in WiscWeb, you can also integrate publication content on this page (WiscWeb - WordPress UW Theme - Using the Publications Plugin).

 - Faculty don’t have to edit their own content.
 This can be handled by the departmental site editors

 - The UW Theme is tested for accessibility, usability, browser compatibility, and mobile-friendliness

 - Allows for more departmental consistency in design and messaging

 - Everything is hosted in one place - only one domain required

 - Data on things like page views can be tied into departmental Google Analytics account

 - Support included (if using WiscWeb

 - If you change Universities, you’d lose your web presence

 - Faculty have less control over the display/design of content